Welcome to today's edition of the Rush 24-7 podcast.

 This is the Associated Press.

-The profits are due to uh capitalizing on high fuel prices, squeezing consumers and rough ruffling politicians.
+The profits are due to capitalizing on high fuel prices, squeezing consumers and ruffling politicians.

 I just love anything that makes the day black for Democrats.

-Anything that just brings a dark cloud, and of course, the best news we could get is that Walmart's profit goes to a sky high record soon.
+And of course, the best news we could get is that Walmart's profit goes to a sky-high record soon.

-And you have to you have to think, I mean, I love these people, Halliburton and and uh and and Chevron.
+And you have to think, I mean, I love these people, Halliburton and Chevron.

-I got this email from uh uh a woman in my adopted hometown.
+I got this email from a woman in my adopted hometown.

-I'm not gonna mention her name, but it's an offshoot of the one of the multitude of subjects that we were discussing on yesterday's program, Rush.
+I'm not going to mention her name, but it's an offshoot of one of the multitude of subjects that we were discussing on yesterday's program, Rush.

 My husband was a wimp.

-I married my husband ten years ago, and since then he's become extremely conservatives, loves you, not as much as I do, but he's still a bit wimpy.
+I married my husband 10 years ago, and since then, he's become extremely conservative, loves you, not as much as I do, but he's still a bit wimpy.

-I have him killing spiders now, and stand and standing up for himself in his job.
+I have him killing spiders now and standing up for himself in his job.

 He's a doctor.